Muslim women political leaders: History

 The female role has been constructed throughout history.
 Historically in Islamic societies, the women's role has been within the home, which has limited and created obstacles for female leaders.
-During the time of the Prophet Muhammad and throughout the early and per-Islamic period, women were given a great sense of freedom and power.
+During the time of Muhammad and throughout the early and per-Islamic period, women were given a great sense of freedom and power.
 The wives of Muhammad, referred to as the Mothers of the Believers, were considered the ideal way for women in Islam to behave.
 Many of his wives and women within the early Islamic period were widely important in different leadership areas.
-Khadija bint Khuwaylid was not only economically successful prior to her marriage to Muhammad, but she is also considered the first convert to Islam, aiding the Prophet during the revelations and the tumultuous history of the early Islamic period.
+Khadija bint Khuwaylid was not only economically successful prior to her marriage to Muhammad, but she is also considered the first convert to Islam, aiding Muhammad during the revelations and the tumultuous history of the early Islamic period.
 His wife Hafsa bint Umar was entrusted with safeguarding the Qur'an, and his wife Aisha bint Abi Bakr led an army in the Battle of the Camel.
-The Prophet also appointed Umm Waraqa as a female imam of both men and women.
-The Prophet allowed women to take on these powerful leadership positions.
-However, after his death, the role of women in society became dictated by an onslaught of Hadiths and interpretations of Qur'an verses from a male dominated and patriarchal society.
+Muhammad also appointed Umm Waraqa as a female imam of both men and women.
 However, the role of women in all of Islam is difficult to generalize, as there are many different sectors of Islam and different interpretations of Qur'an verses which place the role of women in Islamic societies in different ways.

 Overall, women became regulated to positions within the household, becoming protected through seclusion, with men dictating the major decisions of their lives.
 Therefore, a separate movement for the rights and freedoms of females in Islam began to stir in the early 20th century.
 Two major figures who called for the liberation and education of women in Islamic societies were Rifa 'a al-Tahtawi and Qasim Amin.
 Qasim Amin is considered the father of women's reform in the Muslim Middle East, challenging societal norms in his book The Liberation of Women.
 Amongst these two male leaders were also three Egyptian women, Maryam al-Nahhas, Zaynab Fawwaz, and Aisha al-Taymuriyya, who worked for the Islamic feminism movement in the late 19th century.
 In 1956, Doria Shafik led a suffrage movement in Egypt.
 The movement for women as political leaders in modern-day Islamic society was spearheaded by these modern day activists for gender equality.
 However, the progress of this movement varies in different Arab countries and within different sectors of Islam, as new interpretations shape the gender construction for women in Islamic societies.